 As mentioned before, I have tables that will be shared by all tenants, but most of them are private.
 We need a name for every scheme (so make sure that you have a field that is not nullable and always unique!).
 I created the names of the schemas based on one of the shared tenants - the one where the name of the organizations is stored.

 Set up multi-tenancy, then copy and paste all of the models that should not be shared to one of the not shared apps and run the migrations.
-Now you have identical models and created one schema (the default one).
+Now you have identical models and changed one schema (the default one).

 Up next, we will create all of the schemas and then move over our data.
 We will have to loop over the records of the table that we picked earlier.
 In my case, this is the table